dailypay/httpigeon/README.md

 - Simple regexp with a specified replacement (e.g "/account_number=\d+*/::[REDACTED]") - will replace the second token of the **matching substring** with `[REDACTED]`
 - Simple regexp without a specified replacement (e.g "/account_number=\d+*/") - will have no effect

+***NOTES:***
+- A replacement is whatever comes after the `::` separator
+- Only ignore case regexp flag (`/i`) is currently supported and is already applied by default
-There are some ready-made, tokenized filter patterns available that you can take advantage of for **URI encoded Strings**:
+- There are some ready-made, tokenized filter patterns available that you can take advantage of for **URI encoded Strings**:
   - HTTPigeon::FilterPatterns::EMAIL
   - HTTPigeon::FilterPatterns::PASSWORD
   - HTTPigeon::FilterPatterns::USERNAME
   - HTTPigeon::FilterPatterns::CLIENT_ID
   - HTTPigeon::FilterPatterns::CLIENT_SECRET

 ```ruby
 # Will truncate the value of any header or payload key matching access_token